logux/docs/3-concepts/2-action.md

 ## Adding Actions on the Client

 Adding actions to the log is the only way to change [application state] in Logux.
-Log is append-only.
+The log is append-only.
 You can add action, but can’t change added action or change the state by removing actions from the log.

 <details open><summary><b>Redux client</b></summary>